pkoutoupis/gb-studio-misc-extras/README.md

 with the press of Start: `gb-studio-<version>_engine-add-start-wait-flag.patch`

-The `Edit Actor Active Index` plugin requires the following patch to properly use the Set Actor Active Index: `gb-studio-4.1.3_engine-set-actor-active-index.patch`
+The `Edit Actor Active Index` plugin requires the following patch to properly use the Set Actor Active Index: `gb-studio-<version>_engine-set-actor-active-index.patch`

 ## Additional Notes